ParthWande/return-radar/FEATURES.md

 Traditional productivity tools assume **continuous engagement**.
 They don't handle the reality of modern work: frequent context switches, unexpected absences, and competing priorities.

-## The Solution: Return Radar
+## The Solution: Return Radar (Currently a simulation of the Idea)

-**Return Radar** is an intelligent re-engagement system that automatically detects when you've been inactive and resurfaces dormant work contexts when you return.
+**Return Radar** is an intelligent re-engagement system that automatically detects when you've been inactive and resurfaces dormant work contexts when you return giving you a Catch Up Vutton leading to a return-radar page.

 ### How It Works